alan-platform/alan-platform.github.io/pages/tuts/getting-started.md

 Let's quickly try to actually boot up this example project, before we proceed to make our own application.

 This should be fairly easy:
+- Use the button 'Alan Fetch' at the bottom left to download the latest version of the Alan developer tools.
+You will need to do this once.
-- Use the button 'Alan Build' at the bottom left to run a build go over the problems with F8
+- Use the button 'Alan Build' at the bottom left to run a build.
+It should complete without any errors.
-- If it builds, you should be able to deploy it, by using the 'Alan Deploy' button at the bottom
+- If it builds, you should be able to deploy it, by using the 'Alan Deploy' button at the bottom.

 ## Upgrade with a migration
 When clicking the button 'Alan Deploy', you get a list from which you can choose a deployment type.